astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 ## A Summory of The Story So Far

-Before diving into the analysis, a quick summary of what we have establishd so far.
-Figure 6.1 reproduces Figure 4.1, showing two events in spacetime diagram with a displadcement four vector between them.
+Before diving into the analysis, a quick summary of what we have established so far.
+Figure 6.1 reproduces Figure 4.1, showing two events in spacetime diagram with a displacement four vector between them.